Anand Murugesan

 Markets For Children: International Adoptions, IVF, and U.S. Foster Care,” with Robert Innes (under review)

-The puzzling practice of paying cash for votes with Jean-Robert Tyran (forthcoming, Elgar Encyclopedia of Public Choice)
+Paying cash for votes with Jean-Robert Tyran (forthcoming, Elgar Encyclopedia of Public Choice)

 Other

-Understanding our Political Nature: How to put knowledge and reason at the heart of political decision-making, author of the economics team report with Martina Barjaková and Michael Vlassopoulos, 2019
+Understanding our Political Nature: How to put knowledge and reason at the heart of political decision-making, author of the economics team report with Martina Barjaková and Michael Vlassopoulos, 2019 (the report was a foundation for the European Democracy Action Plan)

 Recent and upcoming presentations/research visits